Guides/ILR Salary Requirement

 What is the minimum salary for ILR on a Skilled Worker visa in 2026?

-The general salary threshold for ILR on a Skilled Worker visa is £38,700 per year.
-However, this is only part of the picture — your salary must also meet the going rate for your specific SOC (Standard Occupational Classification) code.
+The general salary threshold for indefinite leave to remain on a Skilled Worker visa is £38,700 per year.
+However, this is only part of the picture - your salary must also meet the going rate for your specific SOC (Standard Occupational Classification) code.
 If the going rate for your occupation is higher than £38,700, you must meet the higher figure.
 Transitional arrangements may apply if your visa was granted before April 2024.

 Is the salary requirement assessed when I apply for ILR or when I got my visa?